Menu

 Rededication of the Logan Utah Temple

-From March 13 to March 15, 1979 — almost 95 years after the first dedication — President Spencer W. Kimball rededicated the Logan temple throughout nine sessions.
+From March 13 to March 15, 1979 — almost 95 years after the first dedication — Church President Spencer W. Kimball rededicated the Logan temple throughout nine sessions.
 President Ezra Taft Benson, Elder Howard W. Hunter, Elder Gordon B. Hinckley and Elder Thomas S. Monson of the Quorum of the Twelve Apostles also addressed the congregation during a dedicatory session, meaning one current and four future Presidents of the Church spoke at the Logan Utah Temple rededication.

 Dedicatory prayer excerpt: “We are pleased that this glorious building has been in operation for near a hundred years to satisfy the needs of thy people.
 We are grateful that thy early saints did establish these monuments in the valleys of the mountains, as foretold by the prophets, and now other beautiful edifices are being planned and marked for many nations and many peoples therein.”